Blog

 For instance, one trial reported a median recovery time of 30 days for those who received plasma exchange compared to 44 days for those who did not.

 In addition to faster recovery times, those receiving plasmapheresis for Guillain-Barre syndrome have a higher rate of improvement in motor function.
-While there is a small risk of relapse within the first year following treatment, the potential benefits outweigh this concern.
+Although some patients may experience treatment-related complications or symptom recurrence, plasma exchange remains one of the most effective evidence-based treatments for Guillain-Barre syndrome.

 Get IVIG Copay Assistance